hotosm/ActivationCurriculum/caring_for_the_community.md

 * Supporting Items/Questions

 If these methods fail, email the Activation Lead with Executive Director copied and inform them of the situation and measures taken in attempt to resolve.

-### Conflict Resolution
-Unfortunately we are sometimes a risk to each other even in good mental and physical health; simple disagreements can lead to some of the same trauma as dealing with disaster if not dealt with quickly and completely.